DomenPozrl/TarockMasters/README.md

 - Random agent (random): Makes decisions randomly.

 The following agents are a sort of cheating agents because they have more information than usually available to the player.
 They know every card in every hand instead of just their own.
-This of course is not possible in real world play, but results achieved with such agents present a great milestone for our trained models.
+This of course is not possible in real world play, but the results achieved with such agents present a great milestone for our trained models.

 - Locally worst agent (LW): Plays the card that will on average produce the lowest possible score for that round.
 - Locally best agent (LB): Plays the card that will on average produce the highest possible score for that round.
-- Locally worst worst agent (LWW): Plays the card that will produce the lowest possible score for that round but also takes into account that the other two players will play in the same way
+- Locally worst worst agent (LWW): Plays the card that will produce the lowest possible score for that round, but also takes into account that the other two players will play in the same way
-- Locally best best agent (LBB): Plays the card that will produce the highest possible score for that round but also takes into account that the other two players will play in the same way
+- Locally best best agent (LBB): Plays the card that will produce the highest possible score for that round, but also takes into account that the other two players will play in the same way

 ## TESTING
 There are 2 ways we can look at our Tarock playing program.
 Either as a normal player playing against other programs or as a program playing versus other players.
 The distinction is that in the case where we treat our program as a player, we use its logic to replace only 1 of the 3 players while in the other case we use our logic to replace 2 players.
 So far we've treated the program as a normal player so we ran all the test in this way.

 We tested all 24 models versus all 5 theoretical agents.
 Each model played 15000 games versus each agent.
 We chose 15000 games because that should be enough games to cover all possible qualities of cards multiple times.
 We also tested our model versus the program called Silicijasti tarokist but so far only chose a single model for each state, action pair and played 100 games with it.
 50 games where we play in a duo and 50 games where we play alone.

 We do not perform any bidding or talon exchanging as of yet.
 We randomly choose between "Naprej" and "Solo brez".
-We do however account for card quality when processing the results using the function below:
+We do, however account for card quality when processing the results using the function below:

 ```
 def good_cards(hand):